chouche9/chouche9/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Frank Chou and I'm a software developer with a strong passion for machine learing.
+My name is Frank Chou and I'm a software developer with a strong passion for machine learning.
-I'm from Vancouver, living in Toronto and currently a 3rd CS year student at the University of Toronto.
+I'm from Vancouver, living in Toronto and currently a 3rd year CS student at the University of Toronto.
 <!-- Actual text -->

 You can find me on [![LinkedIn][1.2]][1].